diaa/apg-workshop/_entries/02-06 azure-monitoring.md

 1. **Observed CPU, memory, IOPS, and temp file metrics** in Azure Metrics Explorer and correlated each spike to a specific demo query
 2. **Used Query Performance Insight** to identify the top queries by CPU consumption and I/O without needing SSH access to the server
 3. **Enabled pg_stat_statements** to collect detailed per-query statistics
-4. **Configured diagnostic settings** to send PostgreSQL logs to Log Analytics and wrote KQL queries to analyse them
+4. **Configured diagnostic settings** and **Query Store** to send PostgreSQL logs to Log Analytics and wrote KQL queries to analyse them
 5. **Created an alert rule** that sends a notification when CPU exceeds a threshold
 6. **Learned the triage workflow**: Metric spike → timestamp → Query Performance Insight → EXPLAIN ANALYZE → fix → verify